TheMarlboroMan/jumpystar/README.md

 Better coding:

+	- In the libdansdl2, putting ttf_representations into a map has terrible consequences.
 	- High jump from the top: less robotic movement, slowly drag the players towards the limit.
 	- The whole "can_cancel_jump" and "cancel_jump" deal on the player smells rotten.
 	- Use templates to do the filters below distance.